-The first thing we’ll do is issue a certificate of sponsorship that basically just says you’re coming to work for TVYFC and what you’ll be doing with us.
-You’ll then complete a visa application online, and at the end you’ll be asked to make a biometrics appointment.
+The first thing we’ll do is issue a certificate of sponsorship that says you’re coming to work for Tees Valley Youth for Christ and what you’ll be doing with us.
+You’ll then complete an online visa application, and at the end you’ll be asked to make a biometrics appointment.
 This is an appointment to have your fingerprints and photos taken.
 Once you’ve been for your appointment, your completed visa application gets mailed off and you will hear back about your application usually within 15 working days.

 How long will it take for my visa application to be approved?

 Currently, the UK Border Agency says that it is processing 99% of Tier 5 applications within 15 working days.
-Things can get delayed if you haven’t completed your paperwork properly or included the right size photos; the Border Agency will typically contact you to request that you send the right information to them before they can proceed with processing your application.
+Things can get delayed if you haven’t completed your paperwork properly; the Border Agency will typically contact you to request that you send the right information to them before they can proceed with processing your application.